-The CliC Arctic Sea Ice Working Group (CASIWG) concentrates on improving the coordination between the sea-ice observation and modelling communities to establish protocols for standardizing and archiving data across the different national and international activities.
+The CliC Arctic Sea Ice Working Group (ASIWG) concentrates on improving the coordination between the sea-ice observation and modeling communities to establish protocols for standardizing and archiving data across the different national and international activities.

 The establishment of a CliC Arctic Sea-Ice Working Group complements ASPeCt in arctic regions.
 This working group is initially focused on improving the coordination of surface-based sea-ice and snow observations, establishing protocols for standardizing and archiving data across the different national and international activities, and linking partners to ensure that functional, sustained observing networks are established for long-term observation and monitoring of these regions.

 Progress in observations should be continued in the area of assimilation of the variety of sea-ice observations into coupled atmosphere-ocean general circulation models.
 This will contribute to creating a basis for global ocean and climate system re-analysis.

 Goals of the Working Group

 The goals of the Climate and Cryosphere Arctic Sea Ice Working Group (ASIWG) are:

 - Develop, standardize, and implement observation and measurement protocols for Arctic sea ice in coastal, seasonal, and perennial ice zones;